About

 How It Works

 Pick up a passport at any participating bookstore on the weekend of Indie Bookstore Day.
 Visit as many indies as you can that weekend.
 For each indie bookstore you visit, you’ll get a chance to enter fun prizes, including merch, gift items, and a grand prize containing multiple gift cards.
+You get to keep your passport as a memento of your adventure!

 Tips & FAQ